contactjw/dashboard-sla/README.md

   - [x] Add TypeScript and Vuex (Vuex for future use).
 (10/28/2023)
 - [ ] Add pagination: Implement pagination to show 100 rows per page for a better user experience.
 - [x] Color coding: Color code the table based on the "Status" column to make data interpretation easier.
-(Partially Completed: 10/29/2023)
+(Completed: 10/30/2023)
 - [ ] Adding Functionality
   - [x] Allow users to double-click on a cell to input data: See Threads Column.
 (Partially Completed: 10/29/2023)
   - [ ] Input values should be single-digit integers or numbers with up to two decimal points.
-  - [ ] Implement a "Save" button to save changes to the data.json file.
+  - [x] Implement a "Save" button to save changes to the data.json file (saving to the data.json file in progress).
 - [ ] Bonus Questions (Optional)
   - [ ] Implement a search bar to filter rows based on specific criteria.
   - [ ] Implement client-side sorting for each column.